Oriental Trading Company, Inc.

 Colored Noodle Rainbow

-Dye various noodle shapes the colours of the rainbow (We love to use the “wheel” shaped pastas) Glue coloured noodles onto heavy paper or cardboard in a rainbow pattern
+Dye various noodle shapes the colours of the rainbow (We love to use the “wheel” shaped pastas) Glue colored noodles onto heavy paper or cardboard in a rainbow pattern

 To dye noodles:

-Mix 2 tblsp of rubbing alcohol and 3-4 squirts of food colouring in a lidded plastic container.
+Mix 2 tblsp of rubbing alcohol and 3-4 squirts of food coloring in a lidded plastic container.

 Add noodles, close lid and shake until coated